Editing & QA

 Anything that distracts from the assimilation of the text disrupts the reading process and prevents the efficient transmission of information to the reader.
 We call this “noise”, and an important goal of editing is to eliminate this factor.

-Badly written content and/or errors in the text also give a negative impression of your company and its services, resulting in potential damage to your reputation and loss of revenue.
+Badly written content and/or errors in the text also give a negative impression of your company and its services, resulting in damage to your reputation and loss of revenue.

 When using Microsoft Word, change-tracking and comments are switched on, enabling the client to accept or reject the changes and to review the comments.
-Alphadoc can edit and/or annotate your documents in the following formats: Microsoft Word, Microsoft PowerPoint, Adobe InDesign/InCopy and Adobe Acrobat.
+Alphadoc can edit and/or annotate your documents in the following formats: Microsoft Word, Microsoft PowerPoint, Google Docs, Adobe InDesign/InCopy and Adobe Acrobat.

 During the editing process, the author can also benefit from our Task-based-Coaching service.
 As a result, he or she becomes more competent and productive in writing documents, and also more confident and independent.